pwittchen/wittchen.io/source/_posts/solving-problems-with-avd-and-kvm-on-linux.md

 ## /dev/kvm is not found

-KVM (for Kernel-based Virtual Machine) is a full virtualization solution for Linux on x86 hardware containing virtualization extensions (Intel VT or AMD-V).
-In order to enable KVM, I needed to restart the computer and enter the BIOS by pressing `F1` key.
+KVM (Kernel-based Virtual Machine) is a full virtualization solution for Linux on x86 hardware containing virtualization extensions (Intel VT or AMD-V).
+In order to enable KVM, I needed to restart the computer and enter the BIOS by pressing `F1` key before the system boot.
 Next, I entered `Security` tab and enabled `Intel Virtualization Technology` and `Intel VT-d Feature`.
 Now, I could press `F10` to save, exit nad restart the computer.
 Unfortunately, that wasn't the end of the story.
-I saw another message...
+I saw another error message...

 ## /dev/kvm device permission denied